WhatsApp Message Templates

 If your message template is approved, it's status will be set to Active - Quality pending and you can begin sending it to customers.
 If it is rejected, you can edit it and resubmit for approval.

-WhatsApp started with a single type of message template used for transactional exchanges, which were focused on addressing customer service issues.
-In this new release, we have included all the categories supported by WhatsApp.
+WhatsApp originally offered a single message template type for transactional customer service exchanges.
+This release includes all categories supported by WhatsApp.

 As before, some basic but important rules must be followed.

-Obtain an opt-in for each different category of messages that you will send (E.g., order updates, relevant offers, product recommendations, etc.)
+You obtain an opt-in for each category of messages you send (e.g., order updates, relevant offers, product recommendations).

-• Timely: Messages are received when they are relevant.
+• Timely: Messages arrive when they are relevant.

-Keep in mind that as you create message templates, all of them will be vetted for compliance with Metaverse policies and undergo an approval process.
+All message templates are vetted for compliance with Meta's policies and undergo an approval process.
 Any changes will require the same approval process before it can be used.

 Before you begin